 If such programs prove to be highly successful they may be worth the extra cost.
 Dr. Rolnick indicated that the return on high-quality early childhood care and learning services has been shown to be 16 percent or higher.
 It may be worth diverting some of this return to expand these programs with social impact bonds if there seems to be no other way to pay for them.
 We also need to ensure that we will not end up taking money from other already under-funded programs to re-pay the private investors.

 To learn more about social impact bonds go to the Harvard Kennedy School’s Social Impact Bond Technical Assistance Lab at www.hks-siblab.org.

-James Jimenez, Director of Research, Policy and Advocacy Integration can be reached at email@example.com.
+James Jimenez is Director of Research, Policy and Advocacy Integration at NM Voices for Children.
+Reach him at email@example.com.